-Consider these five features of MFT (Managed File Transfer) solutions, which could help.
+Consider these five features of MFT (Managed File Transfer) solutions, which could help:

-- Managed file transfer solutions typically offer encryption for any files which reside on the solution; the use of encrypted transmission protocols such as HTTPS and file integrity checks.
+1. Managed file transfer solutions typically offer encryption for any files which reside on the solution; the use of encrypted transmission protocols such as HTTPS and file integrity checks.
 A combination of all three protect documents and files which contain personal data against unauthorised access, modification and disclosure.

-- Strong access controls leveraging internal user databases and strong passwords, in combination with multi-factor authentication.
+2. Strong access controls leveraging internal user databases and strong passwords, in combination with multi-factor authentication.
 This reduces the risk of unauthorised access and guarantees that the recipient of the personal data is indeed the intended recipient.

-- Tamper-evident logging and auditing, whereby every interaction with the managed file transfer solution and every file or document transferred is logged in a format which cannot be modified or removed without the administrator being alerted.
+3. Tamper-evident logging and auditing, whereby every interaction with the managed file transfer solution and every file or document transferred is logged in a format which cannot be modified or removed without the administrator being alerted.
 This makes audit information indisputable.

-- Integration with existing security solutions to further enforce existing security policies and remain consistent.
+4. Integration with existing security solutions to further enforce existing security policies and remain consistent.
 For example, integrating for an anti-virus scanner to detect instances of malware; or utlising an existing DLP (Data Leakage Prevention) solution to look for instances of inappropriate or sensitive data being shared, which should not.

-- Analytics and reporting to give a current and historical overview of all document and file transfer activities.
+5. Analytics and reporting to give a current and historical overview of all document and file transfer activities.
 Logging and reporting information is not just available in the native reporting console but can also be exported out to business intelligence tools or centralised logging solutions where further analysis and reporting can be sought.